The plan for corporate domination of Americans

 The Chamber should enjoy a particular rapport with the increasingly influential graduate schools of business.
 Much that has been suggested above applies to such schools.

-Powell wanted to exploit those who were eager to learn and turn them into the minions of the predator elite.
+Powell wanted to exploit those eager to learn and turn them into the minions of the corporate class.

 Should not the Chamber also request specific courses in such schools dealing with the entire scope of the problem addressed by this memorandum?
 This is now essential training for the executives of the future.